FarukErat/Notes_and_Tutorials/authentication.md

     - A encyrpts message using the public key of B, so that only B can read the message.
     - A also encrypts the message with the private key, so that B can verify the message has been sent from A.

-Default authentication method for Certificate Based Authentication, FIDO/WebAuthN(Client to Authenticator Protocol (CTAP)).
+Default authentication method for Certificate Based Authentication, FIDO / WebAuthN / Client to Authenticator Protocol.

 ---